axt/angr-utils/README.md

 Visualisation for various graphs (currently supported: CFG, CG; planned: DFG, CDG, DDG) has been moved to [bingraphvis](https://github.com/axt/bingraphvis).

-The facade functions in `visualize.py` are considered stable, and should not break between releases, although they provide only a limited subset of [bingraphvis](https://github.com/axt/bingraphvis) functionalities.
+The API of the facade functions in `visualize.py` are considered stable (except marked otherwise in comment), and should not break between releases, although they provide only a limited subset of [bingraphvis](https://github.com/axt/bingraphvis) functionalities.

 ## Main functionality
 * CFG visualisation